danpalmer101/dancetrix-ios/README.md

    1. Go to http://www.mailgun.com, select _"Sign Up"_ and enter the company details
    1. On the second page, skip the _"Get More By Adding A Credit Card"_ step
    1. On the third page, ignore the _"Try Sending An Email From Your Sandbox Server Now"_ step, but select _"Add a domain"_
-   1. On the fourth page, enter `dancetrix.co.uk` as the Domain Name
+   1. On the fourth page, enter `mg.dancetrix.co.uk` as the Domain Name
    1. On the fifth page, ignore the _"Now Follow These Steps To Verify Your Domain"_ step and select _"Continue to Domain Overview"_
 1. Add an _"Authorized recipient"_, this is the email address you want emails to be sent to when booking/order/payment is made:
    1. Go to: https://app.mailgun.com/app/account/authorized